-- Work in sprints (short bursts of focussed effort, typically two weeks long) to develop your product in increments, with each sprint focussed on the highest priority features from the backlog.
+- Work in sprints (short bursts of focused effort, typically two weeks long) to develop your product in increments, with each sprint focused on the highest priority features from the backlog.

 - Continue the cycle, working iteratively, until you have a launchable product that’s been road-tested during development.

 The fact that you’re working in small increments and adjusting as you go means you can adapt and handle change without it derailing your project.
 You can also avoid the risk of wasting the entire investment of time and money.
 Up-front work developing detailed plans and specifications and setting up complex processes to manage a project could well be wasted effort, and we’re big fans of the lean concept of minimising the amount of work not done.

 Each sprint starts with a sprint planning meeting, where the team themselves decide what they’re going to do and how.
 Rather than imposing complex processes, the idea is to empower the team to work together to find the best way to do things.

 At the end of each sprint, the results are shared with users and other stakeholders.
 Their feedback is used to help plan what’s done in the next sprint.
 The team also carry out a sprint retrospective to look at how things are working and come up with ways to do things better in the next sprint.

 The product develops in a way that takes user feedback on board throughout – and the process itself is constantly improved based on what the team is learning.
 This should mean better products, developed more quickly, and happier project teams.
 And a much lower risk all round.